p10rahulm/roads/README.md

 ## Getting Started

+To get started use the following commands.
+1. `python -m venv venv` to create an environment called venv
+2. `venv/scripts/activate` to activate venv on windows or `source myenv/bin/activate` on linux installations.
+3. `pip install -r requirements.txt` to install the required project packages on your environment.

+## Updating the website

 To make updates or modifications to the website, follow these steps:
 1. Change the content in the website in the specific folder as provided in the `Content Structure` section above.
 2. Ensure you are on the IISc VPN